MariaDash/Client-Server-Architecture/README.md

 1. `Workstations` – Also known as client computers or service requestors, they are dependents of servers and send them requests for resources and services.
 A piece of server software and computer hardware requests to access shared files and databases.
 For example, Laptops, Smartphones, Tablets, Desktop computers or Chat applications.
 Client computing is classified as following-

-     + Thick client/ Fat client – A thick client provides rich functionality, as it is least dependent on the server and able to perform most of the data processing tasks itself.
+     + Thick client/ Fat client – A thick client provides rich functionality, as it is least dependent on the server and able to perform most of the data processing tasks itself. ( e.g. games.
+The thick client has more functionality, as well as the ability to use the multi-user mode.
+In addition, the user will be able to interact with it offline, and the response will probably be faster.work with data due to their capacities (both software and hardware) )

      + Thin client- It is a lightweight computer relying heavily on the resources of the host computer.
-An application server performs all the data processing tasks.
+An application server performs all the data processing tasks. (e.g. PC with a browser.thin ones, in fact, act as a carrier of a graphical interface, and for processing they use the capabilities of a central server located in the data center and serviced by an external organization.)

      + Hybrid client- It is a combination of both thin client and thick client characteristics.
 A hybrid client still relies on a server for all the centralized data but is capable of local processing.